 web site set up listing errata and providing opportunities to send

 feedback and questions.

 I am still aiming to add new topics as part of a new section looking at practical applications of programming.
-However the primary focus for now is to translate the v2 tutor into v3.1 as fast as possible.
 Any new topics after that will only be done for Python v3.